pburkeyo/ColivingCircle/_posts/2020-04-01-interview-kalen-hayman-haven-coliving.md

 <h3>On why coliving might not be that different from AirBnB or Uber</h3>

 PB: I think 10 years ago if I had told you that you could ping a random stranger from an app and they were going to pick you up and drive you to a restaurant (reference to Uber/Lyft), you'd be like, that's crazy.
 How do I know they're not this or that?
 Or if I said, Hey, instead of staying at a hotel, you're going to stay in some random stranger's private bedroom (reference to AirBnB).
-These things all sounded crazy at the beginning, but quickly was accepted by the mainstream as the value those service provided became obvious.
+These things all sounded crazy at the beginning, but were rapidly accepted by the mainstream as the value those services provided became obvious.

 <h3>On the jobs and demographics of people living in Haven</h3>

 KH: The coworking space was great for digital nomads and people that worked from home, which was about 50% of the community.
-Some people were in school, some people would just relocating for work, others traveling.
+Some people were in school, some people relocating for work, others traveling.

 <h3>On whether it ever feels crowded or like you're around too many people</h3>

 KH: You're never surrounded by more than like a dozen people at any given time.
 And even that's really busy and usually in the evenings.
 There's a lot of people that live there, but no one's on the same schedule.

-<h3>On how long you should stay in a space with shared bedrooms</h3>
+<h3>On how long you should stay in a coliving communtiy with shared bedrooms</h3>

-KH: I would say that three months is a good amount of time to live in any given shared community space, as some are designed to require  that to reap the full benefits of living a community and also for the community to fully embrace you.
+KH: I would say that three months is a good amount of time to live in any given shared community space, as some are designed to require  that to reap the full benefits of living in a community and also for the community to fully embrace you.

 <h3>On coliving expanding to different markets and demographics</h3>

 KH: There are different businesses that will open up to family coliving, which I think is brilliant.
-I've seen things in Europe, all ages co-living, which I also think is brilliant.
+I've seen things in Europe, all ages coliving, which I also think is brilliant.

 I have two parents who aren't together and live on their own.
-And I think that both could benefit from living in community, not retired and don't need to live in a home.
+And I think they both could benefit from living in community, not retired and don't need to live in a home.
 But I think there's certainly benefits for living with other people of different ages and backgrounds.

 <h3>On how to navigate enterting a romantic relationship with another resident</h3>

-I'm not in the relationship anymore, it lasted a few months.
+I'm not in the relationship anymore.
+It lasted a few months.
 It was challenging.
-It was beautiful because of the space we were living in and the community we were surrounded.
+It was beautiful because of the space we were living in and the community we were surrounded by.
 I think if you end up meeting somebody in a coliving environment, especially if it's coed, which most of them are, it's probably best that you make plans as quickly as possible to move forward, whether together or otherwise.

 <h3>On relationships in a coliving space</h3>

 It's hyper-living.
 So relationships are really put under the microscope and you're learning a lot about yourselves and each other.
-Another joke I would make is that you live in a house of mirrors, so all your vulnerabilities are going to be triggered and show up very quickly.
+A joke I would make is that you live in a house of mirrors, so all your vulnerabilities are going to be triggered and show up very quickly.

 <h3>On the benefits of community from a mental health perspective, intention, being vulnerable and feeling safe</h3>